 Can you believe that there still exists places with no internet?
 Better yet, with no electricity?
 Well, believe it, my family's cabin is one of these places.
 Every opportunity we get, we go there.
-Speaking of which, this is where we spent Easter and in the summer, it's where we go
+Speaking of which, this is where we spent Easter and in the summer, it's where we go berry picking.

 You don't realize how much background noise there is in your home until it's not there anymore.
 Seriously.
 It's actually kind of scary when you hear complete silence.
 Did you know that your body creates anti wavelengths to cancel out the sound of background electricity and surrounding household/city noise?
 When it disappears your body feels so much lighter and less tense.